Fibonacci turbulence: Introduction

 Class of models (\ref{M},\ref{Ob},\ref{Ham1}) is ideally suited for the comparative analysis of thermal equilibrium and turbulence.
 We show here that such analysis sheds light on the most fundamental aspects of turbulence, particularly the roles of spatial and temporal scales in determining cascade directions and build-up of intermittency.
-We shall use both the traditional viewpoint of cascades and the relatively recent viewpoint of information theory, that is we address both energy and entropy of turbulence.
 We consider the particular sub-class of models that allow only neighboring interactions, and find it the most versatile tool to date to study turbulence as an ultimate far-from-equilibrium state.
 We carry here such detailed study of the known types of direct-only and double cascades with unprecedented numerical resolution.
 Even more important, our models allow for an inverse-only cascade never encountered before.